The Drug Enforcement Agency classifies marijuana as a Schedule I drug — but does that extend to all cannabinoids?

 THC and CBD are not listed on Canada’s scheduling system, but synthetic cannabinoids are.
 That includes some common THC:CBD ratio drugs like Nabilone.

 In the United Kingdom, the Misuse of Drugs Act of 1971 established a list of controlled substances at the same time as the US.
-Like Canada, the UK’s drug scheduling system is mostly used to help pharmacists and doctors better understand the prescriptions they’re doling out while also giving the government a way to control those drugs.
+Like Canada, the UK’s drug scheduling system is mainly used to help pharmacists and doctors better understand the prescriptions they’re doling out while also giving the government a way to control those drugs.

 The UK’s Schedule 1 includes drugs that are not used medically, such as DMT and LSD.
 However, Schedule 2 is more similar to the US’s Schedule I, containing drugs like cannabis, heroin, cocaine, methadone, and fentanyl.

-Schedule 2 means that when doctors prescribe the drugs listed, there must be a full description of the drug’s strength, amount, form, and use.
+Schedule 2 means that when doctors prescribe the drugs listed, there must be a complete description of the drug’s strength, amount, form, and use.
 While cannabis is present on the Schedule 2 list, CBD is not a controlled substance.
 However, CBD in the UK contains less than 0.2% of THC — lower than the threshold for CBD in the US.

 The drug scheduling system in Germany includes Anlage I and II — drugs that are illegal to prescribe — and Anlage III — drugs that require controlled substances prescriptions.